As companies operate in today’s environment, consumers, investors, and employees expect their operations to benefit the greater good of society.

-2) 76% of employees say it’s important for their company to make a difference in the local community
+2) 76% of employees say it’s important for their company to make a difference in local communities.

 Employees want to see the companies they work for make a positive social impact through volunteering, donating, and fundraising.
 Developing a strong corporate giving program (and encouraging your employees to play a pivotal role in your company’s purpose) is key to amplifying the difference your company makes on a local and even global level.

 A clear purpose guides a company’s decisions, actions, and commitments.
-When a company shifts their purpose to focus on becoming more socially conscious, more like-minded individuals will become aware of and support these companies, resulting in increased performance.
+When companies shift their purpose and focus on becoming socially conscious, more like-minded individuals will become aware of and support these companies, resulting in increased performance and growth.

-If a business consciously engages in unethical acts towards their consumers or employees, they risk losing a substantial amount of both stakeholders.
-And as more individuals become familiar with these practices, these percentages will likely rise.
+If a business consciously engages in unethical acts toward its consumers or investors, they risk losing a substantial amount of both stakeholders.
+And as more individuals become familiar with these a company’s unethical practices, these percentages will likely rise.

 As consumers begin to take strong stances on issues such as climate change or the lack of available food in their communities, they’re expecting companies to do the same.
 Consumers want to get behind companies actively developing and implementing programs to address some of these urgent problems.

-7) 60% of employees say they would take a pay cut if the company doesn’t have a strong and clear sense of purpose
+7) 60% of employees say they would take a pay cut to work at a purpose-driven company.

 Employees want the work they do to be meaningful and make a positive impact on the world.
 So much so, that over half of the surveyed individuals say they would happily take a cut in their salary to work for a purpose-driven organization.